CT Lab GX

 When do I need the stationary sample bed?

 Sample mount can be tricky for CT measurements because you don't want the sample to move during the scan and blur the image, and you might not want the sample holder, glue, or tape to be in the CT image.
-For in-vivo experiments, it is not easy to hold a live animal still.
+For in-situ experiments, the sample might be connected to other devices and need to stay still.
 The stationary sample bed solves all of those problems.
 On a gantry system, the sample stays still and the X-ray source and detector rotate around the sample.
 So there is no need to hold the sample or to worry about the sample moving during the scan.

 Do I need to be an expert to run CT scans?